-The Department of Medical Genetics has six part-time Teaching Assistant (TA) positions available:
+The Department of Medical Genetics has part-time Teaching Assistant (TA) positions available for the following courses:

 MEDG 420 – Human Genomics and Medical Genetics